Leonardo Da Vinci

 Being incompetent

-Do you have the same Enneagram Type as Harry?
+Do you have the same Enneagram Type as Your Favourite Celebrity?
 Find out here!

 Type 5s navigate life by seeking knowledge and independence, believing that understanding will give them safety and control.
 They are naturally curious, analytical, and observant — always gathering information to make sense of a complex world.
 Deep thinkers and innovators, they often retreat into their minds to avoid feeling overwhelmed by emotional or social demands.
 However, this self-protection can lead to isolation and a sense of detachment from life.
 Their greatest challenge is to move from observation to participation, realizing that sharing their insights and emotions doesn’t diminish them — it expands them.
 True growth happens when they discover that real security arises not from hoarding knowledge, but from human connection and the courage to engage fully with life.
 When balanced, Fives become wise, grounded visionaries who illuminate the world with clarity and quiet brilliance.